ByteDance Peering Policy

 - Diversity: A requesting network should have the ability to peer with ByteDance at a reasonable level of diversity (e.g., metro, facility, router) in a location where ByteDance has a peering point of presence

 - Traffic: ASNs exhibiting more than 10Gbps of ByteDance traffic at peak, in either direction, can request private peering via a bilateral BGP session over dedicated port(s).
-We prefer 100GE ports for such private peering but also accept multiple 10GE ports. please contact peering@bytedance.com for detailed information.
+We require either 100G or 400G ports for such private peering. please contact peering@bytedance.com for detailed information.

 - ByteDance prefers private peering, also known as Private Network Interconnect (PNI), for networks with sufficient traffic volume.